danielyaa5/gwitcher/README.md

   IdentityFile ~/.ssh/id_rsa_current_username
 ```
 ###Step 3
 Run the gwitch command like so `gwitch username-to-switch-to` and then restart your terminal.
+For now, any time you run the gwitch command you have to restart the terminal.